|Course Title||Computing for Engineers|

 ** Please note that the above deadlines are subject to change.

 Online Modules : There are two online modules and virtual labs that have to be completed.
 These two online modules are on Spreadsheet and Matlab respectively.
-The online module for Spreadsheet will be available in Week 5 and should be completed by Week 8.
-The online module for Matlab will be available in Week 7 and should be completed by Monday of Week 11.
+The online module for Excel will be available in Week 5 and should be completed in Week 8.
+The online module for Matlab will be available in Week 7 and should be completed by Week 10.
 Please note that the weeks for availability and submissions may change.

 Lecture notes, sample programs, lab exercises will be available at the course web-site.